 A non-AP STA that responds to a BFRP Trigger frame addressed to it shall construct an A-MPDU carried in the HE TB PPDU with one or more HE Compressed Beamforming/CQI frames (see 26.7 (HE sounding operation)); other frames shall not be allowed in the A-MPDU.

-NOTE 5—It is not always possible to fragment an HE compressed beamforming/CQI report (see 26.7.4 (Rules for generating segmented feedback)).
-If the length is insufficient to contain the HE compressed beamforming/CQI report requested by a BFRP Trigger frame, no feedback is sent.
+NOTE 5—It is not always possible to segment the HE Compressed Beamforming/CQI Report field (see 26.7.4 (Rules for generating segmented feedback)).
+If the length of the HE TB PPDU is insufficient to contain the HE compressed beamforming/CQI report requested by a BFRP Trigger frame, no feedback is sent.

 Instruction to TGme Editor: Update REVme D4.2 P4051L50 as shown below.